hemachaitanya/interview-related-/selfintroduction.md

 * Reviewing the technical architecture requirements to assess the DevOps Activities

 * Migration of     shell-scripts for deployments and     environment     creations     to Chef/Puppet/Ansible

+# CPU AND MEMORY UTILIZATION

+## TOP

+* top: The top command displays real-time information about system processes, including CPU and memory usage

+## HTOP

+* htop: Similar to top, htop provides an interactive process viewer that also displays CPU and memory usage.

+## UPTIME

+* uptime: The uptime command provides a snapshot of the system's load average and how long the system has been running since the last reboot

+## FREE

+* the amount of free and used memory in the system, including buffers and caches.
+Running free -h

+## VMSTAT

+* vmstat command reports information about processes, memory, paging, block IO, traps, and CPU activity

+## SAR

+* sar: The sar command (System Activity Reporter)

+## PS

+* ps: The ps command can be used to list currently running processes.

+* ps aux | grep

+## CAT /PROC/MEMINFO

+## CAT /PROC/CPUINFO